vllm-project/vllm/docs/source/models/vlm.rst

 .. note::
     We have removed all vision language related CLI args in the ``0.5.1`` release. **This is a breaking change**, so please update your code to follow the above snippet.
-Specifically, ``image_feature_size`` is no longer required to be specified as we now calculate that internally for each model.
+Specifically, ``image_feature_size`` can no longer be specified as we now calculate that internally for each model.

 To pass an image to the model, note the following in :class:`vllm.inputs.PromptInputs`: